 - Acidity, represented as TA or titratable acid, gives a measurement of the total amount of organic and inorganic acids in a solution but doesn’t necessarily indicate the strength of these acids.TA is expressed as grams per liter (g/L) or in a percentage of total volume with 1% acidity being equal to 10g/L.

-Most apple juices have a pH of 3.0 for an acidic juice to 4.5 for a juice with weak acids according to Claude Jolicoeur’s article.
-Also, a finished hard cider is seen as microbially safe at 3.0 or lower while a pH of 3.0-3.8 may require sulfites (SO2) to stabilize and protect the cider.
+Most apple juices have a pH of 3.0 for acidic juice and around 4.5 for a juice with weak acids according to Claude Jolicoeur’s article.
+Also, a finished hard cider is seen as microbially safe at pH 3.0 or lower while a pH of 3.0-3.8 may require sulfites (SO2) to stabilize and protect the cider.
 More on that later.

 The typical TA of a hard cider depends on the style.
 European tannic ciders can be around 4.5 – 6.0 g/L while a North American semi-sweet to sweet sparkling cider may be in the range of 6.0 – 7.5 g/L or more where the sugar balances the higher acidity.

 That main acid present in apples is malic acid which can also be found in many fruits in various concentrations.
 Malic acid is the main contributor to the sourness in green apples and can impart a sharp flavor to a cider that can either be welcome or overpowering.